What if I am being abused or told to participate in something illegal? Any "What if" questions require some clear guidelines for submission.

-The "What if...?" questions are common when submission is a topic for discussion.
-Each of those and many other questions like them is legitimate.
-But it also may be justification NOT to do what God asks.
-In other words, those questions justify not submitting.
+"What if" questions are common when submission is discussed.
+Most of the questions are legitimate.
+But be careful.
+It may be trying to justify NOT doing what God asks.
+In other words, "what if" can be part of not submitting.

 …who trusted in God...as Sarah obeyed Abraham, calling him lord, whose daughters you are if you do good and are not afraid with any terror. — 1 Peter 3:5-6